 - To obtain money or property by means of false or fraudulent pretenses, representations or promises, is guilty of securities fraud.

 A person convicted of Securities Fraud could face up to 25 years in prison, substantial fines, and severe civil sanctions and penalties as well.
 There is no discharge in bankruptcy for securities fraud.
-The Spencer Law Firm is well experienced in working with these kinds of cases.
-The Spencer Law Firm has organized and structured responses to criminal investigations by the Texas Securities Board, United States Justice Department, the Internal Revenue Service, the Harris County District Attorney, the New York District Attorney, the Florida Insurance Commission, foreign state commissions, and regulatory issues through FINRA, (formerly NYSE and NASD) and SEC in regards to securities fraud allegations and felonies against representative clients.
+Spencer Law Firm is well experienced in working with these kinds of cases.
+Spencer Law Firm has organized and structured responses to criminal investigations by the Texas Securities Board, United States Justice Department, the Internal Revenue Service, the Harris County District Attorney, the New York District Attorney, the Florida Insurance Commission, foreign state commissions, and regulatory issues through FINRA, (formerly NYSE and NASD) and SEC in regards to securities fraud allegations and felonies against representative clients.

-The Spencer Law firm has been lead counsel in developing Wells Submissions and response strategy for clients involved in alleged violations of the Securities Act of 1933, as amended and Securities Exchange Act of 1934 and other charges by the SEC.
+Spencer Law Firm firm has been lead counsel in developing Wells Submissions and response strategy for clients involved in alleged violations of the Securities Act of 1933, as amended and Securities Exchange Act of 1934 and other charges by the SEC.

-The firm has represented individuals in prosecutory investigations and indictments for security fraud as to brokers and brokerage firms on behalf of plaintiff/clients at the local, state and national level, responded to FINRA investigation for broker dealer institutional clients and individuals, coordinated defense and appeal on constitutional issues for criminal insurance regulatory and statutory violations.
+The firm has represented individuals in prosecutory investigations and indictments for security fraud as to brokers and brokerage firms on behalf of plaintiff/clients at the local, state and national level, responded to FINRA investigation for broker-dealer institutional clients and individuals, coordinated defense and appeal on constitutional issues for criminal insurance regulatory and statutory violations.

-The Spencer Law Firm has represented clients in banking and insurance fraud matters, involving civil RICO, mail fraud, wire fraud and conspiracy, embezzlement, insider trading, pump and dump schemes, bank document manipulation and many other matters.
+Spencer Law Firm has represented clients in banking and insurance fraud matters, involving civil RICO, mail fraud, wire fraud and conspiracy, embezzlement, insider trading, pump and dump schemes, bank document manipulation and many other matters.